-The “Veda of the Buddhists!”
+The Sacred Books of the Jews

 Note by H.P.B. on a condensed reproduction of “The Silver Hatchet,” by A. Conan Doyle.
 [Note by H.P.B.:] We reprint… Read More »[Note on “The Silver Hatchet” by A. Conan Doyle]